ejhusom/FYS3150/project2/README.md

 - Second cmd arg: rho_Max, spherical coordinates, (optional).
 - Third cmd arg: omega, strength of oscillator potential, (optional).

+The python script ```dataplot.py``` creates all the plots of the project results, but requires certain pre-produced data files, which are not included in this repository.

 All source code in this project is developed for Ubuntu 18.04 with C++ and Python 3.6.